Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 Sleep is one thing that is universal to people.
 It is a human need and in fact, humans spend a third of their lives sleeping.
 It is vital for optimal psychological and physiological functioning.
 Sleep is essential to conserve energy, prevent fatigue, and to restore the mind and the body.

 While sleep is something that one falls into spontaneously, research studies and health records suggest otherwise.
-According to 2015 surveillance report of Centers for Disease Control and Prevention (CDC), 50-70 million Americans are estimated to be suffering from sleep or wakefulness disorder.
+According to the 2015 surveillance report by the Centers for Disease Control and Prevention (CDC), 50-70 million Americans are estimated to be suffering from sleep or wakefulness disorder.
 Moreover, nearly half of this report snoring and 35% only have more than seven (7) hours of sleep on a typical 24-hour day.
 Incidences of drowsy driving and unintentionally falling asleep during the day have been recorded too.
 Truly, sleep disorders and deprivation are unmet public health problems.
 Moreover, it is linked to vehicular accidents, occupational and medical errors, and industrial accidents.

 Sleep Hygiene

 In promoting sleep, nurses are mainly involved in sleep hygiene, which refers to the set of interventions used to improve and promote sleep.
 Nurses use nonpharmacologic measures to increase the quantity and quality of clients’ sleep.
-Sleep hygiene encompasses health education on sleep rituals and habits, restful environment, comfort and relaxation, and occasionally, use of hypnotic medicines.
+Sleep hygiene encompasses health education on sleep rituals and habits, a restful environment, comfort and relaxation, and occasionally, the use of hypnotic medicines.

 1. Relief for the Sleep-Challenged

 For individuals who have difficulty initiating and maintaining sleep, establishing regular bedtime and wake-up time must be observed strictly.
-Through this, biologic rhythm is enhanced, and the body slowly falls into the established routine.
+Through this, biological rhythm is enhanced, and the body slowly falls into the established routine.

 Of course, some individuals are fond of naps.
-However, there are few considerations about naps.
-For example, a short daytime nap of 15-30 minutes can be restorative for elders and will not interfere with the nighttime sleep.
+However, there are a few considerations about naps.
+For example, a short daytime nap of 15-30 minutes can be restorative for elders and will not interfere with nighttime sleep.
 On the other hand, insomniacs are cautioned to avoid naps.

 2. Beating the Hours Before Bedtime

-It is important that one associates bedroom for sleep.
+It is important that one associate’s bedroom for sleep.
 Therefore, the bedroom should only be used for sleep and sexual activities.
 Work materials, television, and computers should be taken out of the bedroom.
 Having television and computers inside the room will only strengthen the association between wakefulness and sleep.
 Lastly, for individuals who only have the night available for exercising, avoid excessive physical exertion three (3) hours before bedtime.

 Rituals can be supported in institutionalized patients by assisting them with a hand and face wash, massage, pillow plumping, and even talking about today’s accomplishments and enjoyable events.
 These can promote relaxation and peace of mind.